 Give Laundry a Designated Area

 A basement laundry room gives mounds of clothes and sports gear a designated spot off of bedroom and hallway floors.
-Add energy-efficient washer/dryers, tile floors for easy to clean spills, and tall storage cabinets to store ironing boards and detergents are all great ideas for your basement laundry room.
+Adding energy-efficient washer/dryers, tile floors for easy to clean spills, and tall storage cabinets to store ironing boards and detergents are all great ideas for your basement laundry room.

 Customize Your Staircase

 Your stairs are the first thing guests will see when they walk down into your finished basement.
 Give them something to talk about with a staircase that’s one of a kind.
 Create suspended steps, light-up steps, or glass side panels to add some style to your basement stairs.
 Or make smaller changes by installing patterned carpet, decorative tiles, or a unique railing.
 Looking for more cool staircase designs?
 Check out these under the stairs ideas!

 Get Creative with Flooring

 Flooring should be at the top of your basement remodeling ideas list!
-Create a cozy space with wall to wall carpeting, a modern look with ceramic tile and bright area rugs, or combine multiple floor types!
+Create a cozy basement space with wall-to-wall carpeting, a modern look with ceramic tile and bright area rugs, or combine multiple floor types!
 Vinyl plank flooring gives the stylish look of hardwood floors for half the price.